icare-sh/cpp/README.md

 # cpp
-Cpp project for Second year
+Cpp project and exercises for Second year

 ## Exercises to do
 - [x] Is Prime